 Not with breakfast

 It’s also not advised to drink coffee when having breakfast due to its effect on iron in our blood.
-A lot of our favorite breakfast foods, including cereals, tofu, and whole-grain breads, have a high level of iron in them.
+A lot of our favorite breakfast foods, including cereals, tofu, and whole-grain bread, have a high level of iron in them.
 When you have a coffee with your breakfast, the polyphenols in the coffee attach themselves to the iron in your food, preventing the iron from being absorbed and doing its job properly.
 So it might be best to wait a few hours until you’re placing your order at Coffee Bean and Tea Leaf.

 Drink your coffee later